Helicopter manufacturer

 Consolidation is seen as a way of both limiting the number of competing designs and increasing the financial strength of companies.
 However, helicopter manufacturing is seen as a strategic industry, and some governments have sought to protect their national champions from the marketplace.
 Even when consolidation is inevitable, governments and politicians have sought to play matchmaker, as seen in the Westland affair.
 In the United States, in addition to the concern of maintaining national champions, there is also the fear of a loss of competition in the domestic market, creating a situation where designs and prices become uncompetitive.
 Increasing competition by considering foreign designs is something the US government is especially loath to do.
 The selection of a foreign helicopter for the new Presidential helicopter being seen by some as unpatriotic.
 This is a problem facing the US defense industry as a whole.
 There is the very real possibility that defense contractors with failing bids will leave segments of the industry for good, leaving an ever smaller pool of qualified contractors.
 One possible solution would be to use a system similar to the OKBs of the Soviet Union, where bidding companies whose designs were not chosen would be allowed to bid as subcontractors on the winning design.

 In 2018, the civil or parapublic market over five seats was dominated by Airbus Helicopters with 356 deliveries, a 54% share, ahead of Leonardo Helicopters (21%), Bell Helicopters (12%), Russian Helicopters (10%), Sikorsky Aircraft (1%) and others (2%).

 Helibras HM-1 Pantera under construction in Brazil.

 Helicopter manufacturers by country

 Argentina

 Cicaré is an Argentinian ultralight helicopter manufacturer.

 Brazil

 Helibras or Helicópteros do Brasil S.A.
 (Helicopters of Brazil, Inc.) is wholly owned subsidiary of Europe's Airbus Helicopters for the South American market.

 China

 Harbin Aircraft Industry Group and Changhe Aircraft Industries Corporation, subsidiaries of AVIC, are China's major helicopter manufacturers.

 European Union / Europe

-The major western European companies in the industry are Airbus Helicopters, the world's largest helicopter manufacturer, and Leonardo Helicopters, representing the second largest.
+The major western European companies in the industry are Airbus (Airbus Helicopters), the world's largest helicopter manufacturer, and Leonardo (AgustaWestland), representing the second largest.
 As of 2020, the two firms hold respectively 48% and 20% of the worldwide helicopter manufacturing market share.
+Additionally, Hélicoptères Guimbal is a French manufacturer in the piston-engined segment.